Three Fingered Jack Rock Climbing

 From Hwy 20 from either Bend/Sisters or from Salem the turn off and approach to Jack is from the Pacific Crest Trail access parking lot that is located just off the hwy just east of Hoodoo ski area but before Santiam Pass signage.
 Don't forget to bring your Northwest Forest Pass to park in the lot.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Three Fingered Jack:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Three Fingered Jack:

 Featured Route For Three Fingered Jack

 South Ridge Route 5.2 3 8 II 8 D 2c

 : Three Fingered Jack

 Find the climbers trail off the PCT about 5 miles in, there is a very large cairn marking the climbers trail so don't jump the gun to get on the ridge to early!
 Follow the climbers trail uphill onto the ridge proper then traverse the ridge uphill towards the summit plug.
 The trail is easy to follow and you don't need or really want to rope up till the traverse about 250 vertical feet below the summit, at this point most will rope up for the very low 5th class traverse that has some good exposure...[more]
 Browse More Classics in Oregon

 The chimney guarding the summit felt like 5.6 R to me and was super loose the first 30 feet, but I was wearing mountain boots... sweet line, ton of snow from about 4500 up the south ridge.